fc-io/react-for-beginners/week_02 – Node, npm, git/week_02_b_assignments.md

 * Make sure all the dates and times has a nice formatting that "everyone" could understand.
 * Add a function that also creates a runnable html-file (stuff.html) in addition to the stuff.md file.
-Include releveant markup and styling.
+Include relevant markup and styling.
 * Create a public GitHub repo and "upload" you code.
 Make sure to setup you GitHub account with an ssh-key.